ChiefMigz/ecommerce-website/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.torontocupcake.com/)

 This is an ecommerce website made using MERN web stack.
 It is the redesigned website of Toronto Cupcake which was made on Figma.
 Toronto Cupcake is a store that delivers cupcakes for different kinds of events in the GTA, Ontario.
-You can visit the website by <a href='https://www.torontocupcake.com'>clicking on this link</a>.
+You can visit the original website by <a href='https://www.torontocupcake.com'>clicking on this link</a>.

 Purpose:
 The project aims to redesign the Toronto Cupcake website that has an improved overall user experience, additional functionalities, more attractive and simplified cupcake purchases.